fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 __*Thoughts*__<br/>
 Refactoring code is a good way to refresh concepts, as well as revisit design choices.
 It's quite fun.
 Lexical scope was introduced as a concept, which is a little bit confusing - a variable retains it's value based on where it was defined, which creates confusion during inheritance.

+##### 07/01/21 (Thu)
+__*Concepts covered*__<br/>
+- Lesson 3
+  - Variable Scope revision
+  - Inheritance and Variable Scope
+    - Revision
+  - Fake Operators
+  - Exceptions

+__*Time spent*__<br/>
+130 minutes

+__*Thoughts*__<br/>
+Not much to comment on here.
+Churning through material.
+Handling exceptions seems like a pretty useful thing to be able to do, but I need to remember to never rescue the `Exception` class, such that we can ensure our program actually does what we want it to do.

+Revising lexical scope for constants is instructive.
+It acts so differently from class and instance variables, and throws a real spanner in code when trying to inherit, or mix in modules into a class.
+Definitely something to watch out for.